FVPukay/FVPukay/README.md

 ### Full Stack - backend focussed

-### Have a BA History degree - excellent at writing and well-structured arguments - also have a lot of soft skills and an interest in the underlying business models of apps
+### Have a BA History degree - excellent at writing and well-structured arguments - have a lot of soft skills - interest in the underlying business models of apps

 ### My [LinkedIn Profile](https://www.linkedin.com/in/frederickpukay/)